Jim White has been a food and wine writer, newspaper food editor, and professional restaurant critic for 35 years.

-On the food and beverage side, Jim has developed more than 10,000 premium-quality, private label products for such brands as President's Choice (Loblaw Companies), Safeway Select, Wegmans, Sam's Choice (Wal-Mart), and two dozen additional supermarket clients.
+On the commercial food and beverage side, Jim has developed more than 10,000 premium-quality, private label products for such brands as President's Choice (for Loblaw Companies), Safeway Select (for Safeway), Wegmans, Sam's Choice (for Wal-Mart), and products for more than two dozen additional supermarket clients.

-Jim is a cofounder/partner of FGF Brands, a Toronto-based commercial bakery, which makes healthier-for-you muffins and tasty ethnic flatbreads (naan, lavash, pizza crusts, focaccia).
+In 2003, Jim was a cofounder/partner of FGF Brands, a Toronto-based commercial bakery, which makes healthy muffins and tasty ethnic flatbreads (naan, lavash, pizza crusts, focaccia).

-Carol, who is passionate about cooking, has evolved a style of cuisine that is rich in flavor, yet low in fat; it relies on the freshest, best-quality ingredients available.
-Friends call her style of cooking "cuisine carolaise."
+Carol, who is passionate about cooking, has evolved a style of cuisine that is rich in flavor, yet low in fat; it relies on the freshest, best-quality, seasonal ingredients available.

-Above all, Carol's dishes are casual and simple — the quintessential wine-country fare.
+Above all, Carol's dishes are casual and simple — hallmarks of her wine-country cuisine.

-food, wine, chocolate, food and wine, oh, and did i mention wine and food?
+Food, wine, chocolate, Madeira, oh, and did I mention wine and food?